cjstehno/mlina/README.md

 The example code in the book is written in Python.
 While I am learning the concepts and working along with the Python examples, I am also converting them to
 Groovy so that I have something I might actually use and understand at a later date.

+I have made every effort to keep the Python to Groovy conversion as true to the original source code as possible; however, since this learning effort is focussed more on the concepts than on the implementations, there may be some errors in the Groovy implementations - I would recommend finding existing implementations or doing a thorough investigation of the code against the algorithm to ensure adequacy before using in any real application.

 ## Useful Libraries

 Some Java libraries that came in handy: